 This Is Not Science vs. Religion

+The old science vs. religion squabble.
 All this medical science is NOT set in opposition to religion.
 We assure you that we value our immortal souls as much as you do.
 Neuroscience has no way to study or talk about souls or religious beliefs.
 It’s likely, or at least quite possible, that this whole other spiritual world exists, heaven, immortal soul, and so on.
 (It is interesting, however, that everybody wants to go to heaven but nobody wants to die.)

 But the Scans See What They See

-But the fact that God is in his heaven and all’s right with the world does not change what neuroscientists around the world have discovered and seen.
+Brain scanning machines are simply recording devices.
+The fact that God is in his heaven and all’s right with the world does not change what neuroscientists around the world have discovered and seen.
 That is, every time you think a thought, every time you feel an emotion, your brain is working, and working in a way that we can see.
 The active parts of your brain light up on a scanner.
 It’s there.
 It’s real.

 But the Scans Don’t and Can’t “Read Your Mind”

-But, happily, it’s not possible to read anyone’s mind.
+Are you telling me that doctors can read my mind with a brain scanner?
+No, happily, it’s not possible to read anyone’s mind.
 The scanner can tell what part of your brain lights up when you think a thought or feel an emotion, but the scanner cannot tell WHAT you’re thinking or WHAT you’re feeling.
 Thank God that part is very private (no pun intended).

 National Institutes of Health, U.S. National Library of Medicine, National Center for Biotechnology Information, PubMed Central